kgla311/ASCII-CUBE/README.md

 # ASCII-CUBE

-A non-fast, real-time, rotating ASCII cube rendered in your terminal using CPU-based lighting and projection in C++.
+A real-time, rotating ASCII cube rendered in your terminal using CPU-based lighting and projection in C++.
 Inspired by retro demos and raytracing concepts, this project simulates 3D perspective, rotation, and directional lighting in pure ASCII characters — all without external libraries.

  #Features
  Real-time 3D ASCII cube rendering